Senior Plus

 Senior Plus should not be fed to pregnant mares.

-Senior Plus has a waiting period of 96 hours.
+Senior Plus has a withdrawal period of 96 hours.

 The ordered products have a minimum shelf life of 6-12 months.